-The Lifestyle Medicine Global Alliance (LMGA) represents the convergence of Lifestyle Medicine professional associations from around the world, uniting under one banner for the purpose of collaboration, shared knowledge and best practices, and to more compellingly convey the power of the lifestyle medicine story—a story of health, hope and healing for one and all.
+The Lifestyle Medicine Global Alliance (LMGA) represents the convergence of national Lifestyle Medicine professional associations from around the world, uniting under one banner for the purpose of collaboration, shared knowledge and best practices, and to more compellingly convey the power of the lifestyle medicine story—a story of health, hope and healing for one and all.
 Lifestyle Medicine leaders of all nations are working together to decrease the global pandemic of non-communicable disease.

 A world without non-communicable disease.